madgicaltechdom/aws-operations/README.md

 -----
 You can invoke the endpoint using `https://<serveless-endpoints>/?instance_id=<instanceId>`

-You can invoke the Lambda function using the Serverless Framework: `serverless invoke --function getPublicIp --data data.json`
+You can invoke the Lambda function using the Serverless Framework: `serverless invoke --function getPublicIp --path data.json`

 You can also test the function by calling the endpoint that is created when you deploy the function.
 This endpoint will be shown in the output of the `serverless deploy` command.